zylo/chance/README.md

 ## Scope of project
 We have created the basics on this API project to provide a starting point for our code challenge.
-This API uses common packages, frameworks, and style guides as our main API *waterworks*.
+This API uses common packages, frameworks, and style guides as our main API: **waterworks**.
 For this challenge we would like the candidate to complete as many as possible of the tasks listed below.

 * Create Postgres database and table structure to store charge data.
 * Write bin script to import charge file to database.